2023 Best Sociology Schools in the Rocky Mountains Region

 Top 10 Best Sociology Schools

-Our 2023 rankings named Brigham Young University - Provo the best school in the Rocky Mountains Region for sociology students.
-BYU is a fairly large private not-for-profit school located in the city of Provo.
+Our analysis found Brigham Young University - Provo to be the best school for sociology students who want to pursue a degree in the Rocky Mountains Region .
+BYU is a very large private not-for-profit school located in the medium-sized city of Provo.

 While working on their degree, sociology majors at BYU accumulate an average of around $14,600 in student debt.